mkashanmuneer/arcpy-codes/README.md

 # arcpy-codes
-This repository is for codes that, I use for my ArcGIS automation.
-This will help to reuse my code instead of writing a new one.
+This repository contains reusable scripts for ArcGIS automation.
+It provides a collection of tools and workflows that help streamline repetitive GIS tasks, improve consistency, and reduce the need to write new code from scratch.